Matrix Materials

 Thermoset Matrices

 Thermosets undergo irreversible curing (hardening) and are less common in FDM but used in some continuous fiber composite applications.
+Unlike thermoplastics, once cured, thermosets cannot be remelted or reshaped, which presents both advantages and limitations for additive manufacturing.

 Material TypeExamples